fongelias/learnTypescript/README.md

 `npm install --save-dev typescript awesome-typescript-loader source-map-loader` `source-map-loader` is added to update the sourcemap as if you were debugging the original typescript code

-add a `tsconfig.json` file so that your IDE, the `tsc` command, and the loade all share the same options
+add a `tsconfig.json` file so that your IDE, the `tsc` command, and the loader all share the same options

+react files with typescript are named with the extension `.tsx`

 ## Syntax
 ### Type annotations